Gametrics/standards/grc.md

 Represents the official color of the device as given by the manufacturer at manufacture time.

 If provided, this attribute **MUST** contain the first three letters of the official color as given by the manufacturer.
-If the manufacturer calls their color “platinum”, use PLA rather than SIL (silver).
+If the manufacturer calls their color "platinum", use PLA rather than SIL (silver).

 ### Variant/Revision \(V\)